-Researchers at the University of Sao Paolo published their findings in the latest medical journal Molecular Neurobiology, which shows that CBD has proven successful as an antidepressant in mice.
-Not only was the substance effective at alleviating this disorder, but scientists also say the effects were long-lasting – a result that suggests CBD could be part of the next wave of antidepressants.
+Researchers at the University of Sao Paolo published their findings in the medical journal Molecular Neurobiology, which shows that CBD proved effective as an antidepressant in mice.
+Not only was the substance effective at alleviating depression, but scientists also say the effects were long-lasting — a result that suggests CBD could be part of the next wave of antidepressants.

 RELATED: Now You Know: 5 Ways To Take CBD